derivexyz/LEAPs/content/leaps/leap-17.md

 	- Defining processes and templates for submitting a grant proposal
 	- Guiding applicants through the processes
 	- Interviewing applicants and evaluating proposals
-	- Voting on proposals and distributing the milestones outlined in the proposal
+	- Voting on proposals and distributing the funds outlined in the proposal

 2. Token Holder